One of the most asked questions I get is “What Cricut accessories do I need?”. If you’re just getting started with Cricut this is the post for you!

 When you open your Cricut box you may be surprised to see there is no manual included.
 This means you will need to look at other places to learn how to actually use your machine.
 Cricut does have some training you can use but I also recommend you find the right type of training for you.

-I also have a free Cricut class here and a Cricut book that you can purchase if you prefer something you can hold in your hands and reference as needed.
+I also have a free Cricut class and a Cricut book that you can purchase if you prefer something you can hold in your hands and reference as needed.

 I really cannot stress enough that the most important thing you do when purchasing a Cricut machine is to get training.
 While you can just dive in and learn as you go, you’ll likely not get the most out of your Cricut machine.
 Take the time to really learn your machine and all it can do.